eleonore-tissier/eleonore-tissier/README.md

 - 👋 Hi, I’m @eleonore-tissier
-- 👀 I’m interested in software engineering, computer science and learning how to code in multiple languages
+- 👀 I’m interested in Front End languages (Javascript, Angular, etc.) and Back End languages (Java, PHP, Python, etc.)
 - 🌱 I’m currently working at Onepoint, it's been two years!
-- 💞️ I’m looking to collaborate on software projects
+- 💞️ I’m looking to collaborate on software projects and most important, to learn!
 - 📫 How to reach me : e.tissier49@gmail.com

 <!---